Technologicat/mcpyrate/README.md

 See [`mcpy.core.BaseMacroExpander`](mcpy/core.py) and [`mcpy.expander.MacroExpander`](mcpy/expander.py) for the expander API; it's just a few methods and attributes.

+### Macro arguments

+*New in v3.0.0.*

+Macro arguments are a rarely needed feature.
+Hence, the expander interprets macro argument syntax only for macros that are declared as parametric.
+Declare by using the `@parametricmacro` decorator on your macro function.
+Place it outermost (along with `@namemacro`, if used too).

+Once a macro has been declared parametric, macro arguments are sent by calling `macroname` with bracket syntax:

+     macroname[arg0, ...]

+Such an expression can appear in place of a bare `macroname` in an `expr`, `block` and `decorator` macro invocation. `name` macro invocations do not take macro arguments.

+To invoke a parametric macro with no arguments, just use bare `macroname`, as if it was not parametric.

+For simplicity, macro arguments are always positional.

+The parametric macro function receives macro arguments as the `args` named parameter.
+It is a raw `list` of the ASTs `arg0` and so on.
+If the macro was invoked without macro arguments, `args` is an empty list.
+Any macro invocations inside the macro arguments are expanded after the primary macro invocation itself.
+To expand them first, use `expander.visit` in your macro implementation, as usual.

 ### The named parameters

 Full list as of v3.0.0, in alphabetical order: